braedencrankd/electric-laravel-example/README.md

 DDEV is required to run this project.
 To install DDEV:

-1. First, install Docker Desktop for your operating system
+1. First, install Docker for your operating system (on macOS, I recommend using [OrbStack](https://docs.orbstack.dev/)).
 2. Install DDEV by following the instructions for your OS:

 -   **macOS (with Homebrew):**